Agency or authority

 Applicable locations

-This Regional General Permit applies to anyone within the California portion of the Los Angeles District of the Corps of Engineers as shown on the map below in green (Los Angeles, Orange, Riverside, San Diego, San Bernardino, Imperial, Ventura, Santa Barbara, Mono, Inyo, and San Luis Obispo counties).
+This RGP is applicable within the portions of California in the Los Angeles District (Los Angeles, Orange, Riverside, San Diego, San Bernardino, Imperial, Ventura, Santa Barbara, Mono, Inyo, Kern , and San Luis Obispo Counties) and the State of Arizona.

 Permit documents